mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 - **Server Categorization**: The script organizes servers by countries and cities, providing a structured view of all available NordVPN servers.
 This makes it easier for users to find and select their preferred server location.

 - **ZIP Compression**: The script has an option to compress the generated configuration files into a ZIP archive, making it convenient for users to download and manage the files.

+## Obtaining Access Token

+To use these scripts, you will need an access token from NordVPN.
+You can obtain this token by following these steps:

+1. Log in to your NordVPN account at [Nord Account](https://my.nordaccount.com/login/).
+2. Navigate to the [Manual Configuration](https://my.nordaccount.com/dashboard/nordvpn/manual-configuration/) section.
+3. Here, you will find your access token.
+Keep it safe and do not share it with others.

 ## Usage